Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 [http://beautifytools.com/javascript-validator.php](http://beautifytools.com/javascript-validator.php)

 ### Notes
 - All JS files pass through Esprima with no warnings.
-For BeutifyTools and JShint, the larger files must be validated in separate parts, given that both tools issue warnings for features used in ES6 and stop the validation after a certain number of these warnings.
+For BeautifyTools and JShint, the larger files must be validated in separate parts, given that both tools issue warnings for features used in ES6 and stop the validation after a certain number of these warnings.
 Both JShint and BeautifyTools also issue warnings for undefined and unused variables; however, these variables are either: defined in other JS files, jQuery $ signs which the validator does not pick up on,